Annisokay: 2016–2017: Annie Are You Okay? and Devil May Care

 Despite their message to not play live shows for a while Annisokay returned in February to support Parkway Drive for two shows in Russia.
-Also February 2016 it was announced that Annisokay are set to support The Word Alive on their “The Dark Matter EU/UK Tour” in May 2016 including shows in United Kingdom, France, Italy, Belgium and more.
+Also February 2016 it was announced that Annisokay are set to support The Word Alive on their "The Dark Matter EU/UK Tour" in May 2016 including shows in the UK, France, Italy, Belgium and more.

-On 28 April, annisokay released the music video of the song “What's Wrong” and announced the new album to be released on 11 November 2016.
+On 28 April, annisokay released the music video of the song "What's Wrong" and announced the new album to be released on 11 November 2016.
 Six month after parting ways with their drummer the band introduced Nico Vaeen as new member in June 2016.
-A few weeks later they also revealed the “secret thing” – hinted in December 2015 – to be an EP called “Annie Are You Okay?” as tribute to their bandname giver Michael Jackson.
+A few weeks later they also revealed the "secret thing" – hinted in December 2015 – to be an EP called "Annie Are You Okay?" as tribute to their bandname giver Michael Jackson.

 The EP was released only digital at 19 June 2016 and includes hardcore covers of the songs "Beat It", "Thriller", "Scream" and "They Don't Care About Us".

-On 7 September, they officially revealed cover and name of the new album, Devil May Care, and released the music videos “Loud” (October 2016) and “Blind Lane” (November 2016) before the album was hitting the market.
-At the end of 2016 annisokay were special guest at Eskimo Callboy “Fandigo Tour” and announced their own headliner “Devil May Care Tour” for 2017.
-This tour contained shows in United Kingdom, Czech Republic, Russia, Belarus, Ukraine as well as 14 shows in Germany.
+On 7 September, they officially revealed cover and name of the new album, Devil May Care, and released the music videos "Loud" (October 2016) and "Blind Lane" (November 2016) before the album was hitting the market.
+At the end of 2016 annisokay were special guest at Electric Callboy "Fandigo Tour" and announced their own headliner "Devil May Care Tour" for 2017.
+This tour contained shows in the UK, Czech Republic, Russia, Belarus, Ukraine as well as 14 shows in Germany.
 Notwithstanding the above, they played at national and international festivals for example Woodstock (Poland), Rhein Rock Open, Faine Misto Festival (Ukraine).

 On 16 November 2017, the band announced they signed with the German record label Arising Empire.
 Later in 2017, they expand their Devil May Care Tour for three shows and confirmed different festival gigs 2018 including Reload Festival, Rhein Riot and Summer Breeze.